rabbitmq/rabbitmq-website/site/install-rpm.md

-[Zero dependency Erlang RPM package for running RabbitMQ](https://github.com/rabbitmq/erlang-rpm) can be installed from a [direct download](https://github.com/rabbitmq/erlang-rpm/releases) from GitHub, as well as Yum repositories on [Package Cloud](https://packagecloud.io/rabbitmq/erlang) and [Cloudsmith.io](https://cloudsmith.io/~rabbitmq/repos/rabbitmq-erlang/setup/#formats-rpm).
+[Zero dependency Erlang RPM package for running RabbitMQ](https://github.com/rabbitmq/erlang-rpm) can be installed from a [direct download](https://github.com/rabbitmq/erlang-rpm/releases) from GitHub, as well as Yum repositories on [Cloudsmith.io](https://cloudsmith.io/~rabbitmq/repos/rabbitmq-erlang/setup/#formats-rpm) and [PackageCloud](https://packagecloud.io/rabbitmq/erlang).

 As the name suggests, the package strips off some Erlang modules and dependencies that are not essential for running RabbitMQ.